-Deer ticks are known to transmit Lyme disease.
+Blacklegged ticks (formerly called deer ticks) can transmit Lyme disease.
 This disease attacks your nervous system and lingers for years after infection.

 Rocky Mountain spotted fever can cause a sudden rash, body pain and fever upwards of 103 degrees.
 It can also have long-term effects, like kidney failure.

 Lone star tick bites can cause alpha-gal syndrome, which causes an allergy to red meat.
 Sufferers can develop anaphylactic reactions to all red meat.

 Virginia is home to many tick species.
 The most common ticks are the lone star tick, American dog tick (aka wood tick), Asian longhorned tick and blacklegged tick.

 Although all of these ticks can be found all over the state, different species are more prevalent in specific regions.